 Don’t let yourself be defined by your body or your experience.
 Actively seek out things that you enjoy that you can do; fill your life with pleasure and enjoyment.
 Oftentimes when people start to experience chronic pain or illness they stop doing things that make them happy.
 Finding ways to boost your mood and reduce stress can reduce your experience of pain significantly.

 If it feels as though there’s nothing left that you can enjoy, you might have developed depression.
-Depression is not an uncommon side-effect of living with chronic pain, but it is treatable and resolving it can mean that you have a completely different experience of life, regardless of what’s happening physically.
+Depression is not an uncommon side-effect of living with chronic pain, but it is treatable, and resolving it can mean that you have a completely different experience of life, regardless of what’s happening physically.

 True ‘pain management’ requires a different approach.
-It’s not enough to simply take pain medication and hope that life can continue on as it did before.
-There are many different things that you can do for yourself to improve your comfort levels, including working on getting quality sleep, reducing and managing stress levels and connecting with family and community.
+It’s not enough to simply take pain medication and hope that life can continue as it did before.
+There are many different things that you can do for yourself to improve your comfort levels, including working on getting quality sleep, reducing and managing stress levels, and connecting with family and community.